z1labs/Cypher/README.md

 -  **dApp Re-encryption:** For decentralized applications needing plaintext, the Gateway provides an API to re-encrypt ciphertext with the dApp's public key, allowing the dApp to decrypt it locally.

-> 💡 **Attention**:: Once decrypted, information becomes accessible to everyone on the blockchain.
-Therefore, strict access controls are essential.